frederic-perez/Cardiac-electrophysiology/glossary.md

 __innervate__ _v_ __1__ To supply (an organ or a body part) with nerves. __2__ To stimulate (a nerve, muscle, or body part) to action.
 __inotropic__ _adj_ Affecting the contraction of muscle, especially heart muscle: _an inotropic drug._
 __interstitial__ _adj_ Relating to or situated in the small, narrow spaces between tissues or parts of an organ. _Myocardial interstitial space._
+__interventional cardiology__ _n_ Branch of cardiology that deals specifically with the catheter based treatment of structural heart diseases.
 __intramural__ _adj_ Within the walls of a cavity or hollow organ. _Having a subepicardial or deep intramural substrate._
 __ischemia__ _n_ An insufficient supply of blood to an organ, usually due to a blocked artery.
 __isochrone__ _n_ An isogram connecting points at which something occurs or arrives at the same time.